Executive Team Coaching: Transforming Businesses with Sports Coaching Principles

 That mindset might get your business off the ground.
 But it won’t help you scale.
 It won’t help your team perform without you.

-A lot of leadership programmes focus on how to be like the athlete.
+A lot of executive team coaching programmes focus on how to be like the athlete.
 At Syncity, we think that’s the wrong approach.

 Football: The Myth of the Natural Leader